DanielLMcGuire/svg-vulkan/README.md

 # svg-vulkan

-A simple SVG parser written in Vulkan.
+A simple SVG parser/renderer written in Vulkan.
 Is NOT up to spec.